Menu of Interventions

 - Increased prevalence of anti-speciesist values

 This category includes ballot initiatives, propositions, referendums, and other citizen-led efforts aimed at changing laws and policies affecting animals.
-These initiatives serve as tools for law and policy advocacy, therefore overlapping with the “Government outreach” intervention.
-However, they are categorized separately here due to their distinct theories of change.
-This intervention encompasses both direct democracy mechanisms, where the electorate directly votes on a policy without requiring the involvement of elected representatives (for example, U.S. city and state-level ballot initiatives), and indirect democracy mechanisms, where a petition meeting specific requirements can initiate a legal process to address a proposed measure (e.g.,, the E.U.
+This intervention encompasses both direct democracy mechanisms, where the electorate directly votes on a policy without needing the involvement of elected representatives (for example, U.S. city- and state-level ballot initiatives), and indirect democracy mechanisms, where a petition meeting specific requirements can compel a legal process to address a proposed measure (for example, the E.U.
 European Citizens’ Initiatives).

 Expected outcome(s):